What is a hostel?

 In terms of facilities, location and safety, hostels can easily give hotels a run for their money.
 They’ve got rooftop pools, kingsize beds, 24/7 security and en-suite bathrooms.
 To find out just how luxurious hostels have become, read the section on hostel facilities above.

-Most people know that hostels have dorms, which are basically large rooms that sleep between 4 and 16 people.
-By staying in a dorm room, you can pay a fraction of the price per night compared to other types of accommodation; in general, the more people you share your dorm with, the cheaper it will be.
+Most people know that hostels have dorms, which are basically large rooms that sleep multiple people who aren’t usually traveling together.
+By staying in a dorm room, you can pay a fraction of the price per night compared to other types of accommodation.
+In general, the more people you share your dorm with, the cheaper it will be.

-Dorms come in different shapes and sizes: from the basic and cheap to the more swanky ones with pod-style beds and double mattresses.
+Dorms come in different shapes and sizes: from the basic and cheap, to the swankier ones with pod-style beds and double mattresses.
 No matter what type of dorm you opt for, pretty much all dorm beds will come equipped with a reading light, power socket to charge your gadgets, and possibly a privacy curtain.
-Many even come with en-suite bathroom.
+Many even come with en-suite bathrooms.
 And ladies, if you don’t fancy sharing your sleeping space with guys, many hostels have female only dorms.
 If the hostel offers this option, it should appear in the list of room types when you’re booking.

 Are hostels only in Europe?

 Hell no!
 It’s a common myth, particularly amongst Americans, that you can only find hostels in Europe.
 While it’s true that this is where hostelling first began, you can now find hostels all over the world.
-Hostels in Asia and South America have long been a popular option, and yes – there are even hostels in the US.
+Hostels in Asia, Africa, Australia and South America have long been a popular option, and yes, there are even hostels in the US.